|

 except for the beginner, and for beginners walking is a great way to start.

-having heart problems or are de-conditioned too I believe that brisk
+heart problems or are de-conditioned too – I believe that brisk walking is

-blend this in without causing massive amounts of overtraining, because I know
+without causing massive amounts of overtraining, because I know for myself in

-more food.
-Is that the first thing you would come back and say is that
+that the first thing you would come back and say is that you’re probably

-first thing I would say, because the first thing that comes to peoples
+thing I would say, because the first thing that comes to people’s minds

-minds when they want fat loss is to simply eat less and thats it, but
+when they want fat loss is to simply eat less and that’s it, but what

 cardio.
 Because when you decrease your calories, your metabolic rate is going